-TY - JOUR KW - Mycobacterium leprae KW - Antibiotic treatment KW - Efficacy KW - leprosy KW - network meta-analysis KW - Safety AU - Yang J AU - Kong J AU - Li B AU - Ji Z AU - Chen J AU - Liu M AU - Fan Y AU - Peng L AU - Song J AU - Wu X AU - Gao L AU - Ma W AU - Dong Y AU - Luo S AU - Liu A AU - Bao F AB -
+TY - JOUR KW - tratamento KW - Antibiotic treatment KW - Efficacy KW - leprosy KW - network meta-analysis KW - Safety AU - Yang J AU - Kong J AU - Li B AU - Ji Z AU - Chen J AU - Liu M AU - Fan Y AU - Peng L AU - Song J AU - Wu X AU - Gao L AU - Ma W AU - Dong Y AU - Luo S AU - Liu A AU - Bao F AB -

 OBJECTIVE: The World Health Organization (WHO) recommends multidrug therapy (MDT) with rifampicin, dapsone, and clofazimine for treating leprosy, which based on very low-quality evidence.
 Here we performed a network meta-analysis (NMA) to produce quantitative evidence to strengthen current WHO recommendations.